-I recently earned my BSN, graduating from XXXX College of Nursing this year, 2016.
-Since the later part of 2015, I have been acquiring my first direct experience in nursing working in Occupational Health, serving as a First Aid/ Onsite Triage RN, caring for employees, providing first aid, documentation, drug testing, supervision of employees for Occupational Health Services (OHS).
-I have also built and managed my own clinic working alongside several associates in a variety of areas.
-I remain closely engaged with the XXXX Anti Aging Center in XXXX, in addition to my position in Occupational Health.
+I recently earned my BSN, graduating from XXXX College of Nursing this 2016.
+Since the latter part of 2015, I have been acquiring my first direct experience in nursing, working in Occupational Health, serving as a First Aid/ Onsite Triage RN, caring for employees, providing first aid, documentation, drug testing, and supervision of employees for Occupational Health Services (OHS).
+I have also built and managed my clinic working alongside several associates in various areas.
+I remain actively engaged with the XXXX Anti-Aging Center in XXXX and my position in Occupational Health.

-What brings me the greatest joy of all in the anti-aging business is caring for the skin of those who have suffered from chemotherapy and radiation.
-I have been nursing people unofficially at the center since 2007; a Cosmetic Nurse Injector, I have made a point to learn everything that I can about micro-pigmentation in particular.
-As a Reiki Practitioner, I place great emphasis on the importance of holistic care.
-I also draft assessments and treatment plans with accurate documentation
+Caring for the skin of those suffering from chemotherapy and radiation brings me the greatest joy in the anti-aging business.
+I have been nursing people unofficially at the center since 2007; a Cosmetic Nurse Injector, I have made a point to learn everything I can about micro-pigmentation.
+As a Reiki Practitioner, I emphasize the importance of holistic care.
+I also draft assessments and treatment plans with accurate documentation.

-With the OHS, I work mostly in a trailer outside of a large construction site administering drug testing, providing first aid and vaccinations, flu clinics, etc., as called for.
-At the anti-aging center my work focuses mostly on weight loss, Botox and Dermal fillers/ IPL treatments, photo facials, medical grade skin peels, assisting local plastic surgeons; we help people to look and feel young, fully enjoying life.
-I have also developed and continue to maintain our website and blog and ensure HIPAA/ OSHA compliance.
-Our weight loss program includes weekly coaching and medication administration which has helped me to develop my leadership skills.
-Although this is not traditional nursing, I use my nursing skills by providing physical and health assessments on a daily basis.
+With the OHS, I work primarily in a trailer outside a large construction site administering drug testing, providing first aid and vaccinations, flu clinics, etc., as called for.
+At the anti-aging center, my work focuses primarily on weight loss, Botox and Dermal fillers/ IPL treatments, photo facials, medical-grade skin peels, and assisting local plastic surgeons; we help people look, feel young and thoroughly enjoy life.
+I have also developed and maintained our website and blog and ensured HIPAA/ OSHA compliance.
+Our weight loss program includes weekly coaching and medication administration, which has helped me develop my leadership skills.
+Although this is not traditional nursing, I use my nursing skills daily by providing physical and health assessments.

-For me, earning my MSN is a personal calling at the same time that it is a career goal.
-This is especially true since my chosen area of specialization, Psychiatric Nursing, is particularly close to my own heart.
-Probably what makes me most unique as a nurse and a candidate for graduate school in nursing is that my mother and all three of my siblings are bipolar, and I have spent my childhood, adolescence, and adult life in constant engagement with bipolarity and the issues that arise for bipolars.
-I hope to focus much of of my research as a graduate student in Psychiatric Nursing on bipolarity.
-I am a very dedicated nurse who is committed to lifelong learning and I look forward to decades of excellence to come serving not only in the area of hands-on care, but also as a nursing leader filling administrative roles.
-Earning my MSN will inspire me to think more creatively and have more authority to speak on behalf of my patients and attend to their needs as a patient advocate as well as nurse.
+Earning my MSN degree is a personal and career goal close to my heart.
+This is especially true since my chosen area of specialization, Psychiatric Nursing, is close to my heart.
+What makes me most unique as a nurse and a candidate for graduate school in nursing is that my mother and all three of my siblings are bipolar.
+I have spent my childhood, adolescence, and adult life constantly engaging with bipolarity and the issues to which it often gives rise.
+As a graduate student in Psychiatric Nursing, I hope to focus much of my research on bipolarity.
+I am a very dedicated nurse committed to lifelong learning.
+I look forward to decades of excellence in hands-on care and filling administrative roles as a nursing leader.
+Earning my MSN will inspire me to think more creatively and have more authority to speak on behalf of my patients and attend to their needs as a patient advocate and a nurse.

 My first professional position as a nurse was at XXXX University Outpatient Psychiatry.
-Since that time, I have cultivated a profound and wide ranging interest in nursing care for the mentally ill.
-Thus, I have my sights set on becoming a Psychiatric Mental Health Nurse Practitioner so as to be able to evaluate and diagnose mental illness and prescribe medication, giving my all every day to providing treatment to patients who suffer from depression, anxiety and other mental health conditions, particularly those conditions that benefit from counseling services.
+Since then, I have cultivated a profound and wide-ranging interest in nursing care for the mentally ill.
+Thus, I have my sights set on becoming a Psychiatric Mental Health Nurse Practitioner to be able to evaluate and diagnose mental illness and prescribe medication, giving my all every day to provide treatment to patients who suffer from depression, anxiety, and other mental health conditions, particularly those conditions that benefit from counseling services.

-Bipolarity was made worse in my family as a result of our poor coping skills.
-We were in need of help, counseling, and were not even aware of it, at least when I was still a child and adolescent.
-The complexity of substance abuse also engages my mind born from my heart, since life with my mom involved parties, and the biggest trauma I experienced was coming home from school in ninth grade to find our home sold and my mother moved away with no forwarding address.
-My parents were already divorced and my father became absent.
+Bipolarity was made worse in my family due to poor coping skills.
+We needed help and counseling, and we were unaware of it, at least when I was still a child and adolescent.
+The complexity of substance abuse also engages my mind, born from my heart, since life with my mom involved parties.
+The most significant trauma I experienced was coming home from school in ninth grade to find our home sold, and my mother moved away with no forwarding address.
+My parents were already divorced, and my father became absent.
 Luckily, I had an aunt who became my grounding rock for many years.
-At the age of 62, however, she shot herself in the face and died instantly.
+However, age of 6, she shot herself in the face and died instantly.

-All of my siblings have dual diagnosis of bipolar and substance abuse.
-I feel fortunate that I requested to be put into therapy at the age of twelve.
-As an adult and single parent, I came home one day to a house that had burned down and we had nowhere to live.
-At that time, I was taking care of my sister’s child who was six months old and born drug addicted.
-All of this has clearly contributed heavily towards my passion for mental health nursing.
+All my siblings have a dual diagnosis of bipolar and substance abuse.
+I feel fortunate that I requested to be put into therapy at twelve.
+As an adult and single parent, I came home one day to a house that had burned down, and we had nowhere to live.
+At that time, I cared for my sister’s child, who was six months old and born an addict.
+All of this has contributed heavily to my passion for mental health nursing.

-XXXX College is everything that I am looking for in an MSN Program and is my first choice for graduate study primarily because of my sheer admiration for the sophisticated, in-depth, and wide ranging nature of your curriculum, especially in Psychiatric Nursing.
-I am very self disciplined and familiar with online education.
-The masters program at XXXX will allow me to obtain my degree on line, and afford me the ability to learn and study at home as I continue to meet my professional responsibilities.
-Regis College has the kind of reputation that I am looking for: challenging you academically so that you are able to become a leader in your chosen area of nursing.
-I heard about XXXX through my sister, who obtained her nursing degree at XXXX College and I have also had co-workers who earned their degrees at XXXX.
+XXXX College is everything that I am looking for in an MSN Program.
+It is my first choice for graduate study primarily because of my sheer admiration for your curriculum's sophisticated, in-depth, and wide-ranging nature, especially in Psychiatric Nursing.
+I am very self-disciplined and familiar with online education.
+The master's program at XXXX will allow me to obtain my degree online and learn and study at home as I continue to meet my professional responsibilities.
+Regis College has the kind of reputation that I am looking for: challenging you academically so that you can become a leader in your chosen area of nursing.
+I heard about XXXX through my sister, who obtained her nursing degree at XXXX College, and I have also had co-workers who earned their degrees at XXXX.

-I am very familiar with on line learning.
-After graduating in June 2015 with my ASD in Nursing, I immediately enrolled in an online BSN program beginning in September of 2015.
-Although they suggested two classes a semester, I challenged myself with three classes per semester and obtained a 3.85 GPA and graduated with Honors in July 2016.
-While an honors student in nursing school, I ran my own business and attended my daughter’s basketball games twice a week in Connecticut.
+I am familiar with online learning.
+After graduating in June 2015 with my ASD in Nursing, I immediately enrolled in an online BSN program beginning in September 2015.
+Although they suggested two classes a semester, I challenged myself with three courses per semester and graduated with honors and a 3.85 GPA in July 2016.
+At the same time, I ran my own business and attended my daughter’s basketball games twice weekly in Connecticut.

-I am especially proud of the fact that I volunteer as a motivational speaker for a women’s forum several times a year.
+I am incredibly proud that I volunteer as a motivational speaker for a women’s forum several times a year.
 I excel at and seek to enhance relationship building and the art of persuasive conversation by learning to see situations from multiple perspectives.
-My letters of recommendation that resulted from my position at XXXX University’s Outpatient Psychiatric used words such as “unflappable” and “compassionate.”
-Now with over thirty years of experience dealing with people in health care settings, I have learned how to make people feel comfortable in conversations.
-I am able to work independently as well as part of a team and I am well known for my ability to solve problems in a diplomatic fashion.
-Early on in my life when I was employed by the airlines, I held the position of Shop Steward for Teamsters Local 25 and have the ability to see both sides of a story, grounded in my experience as a participant in labor negotiations.
+My letters of recommendation from my position at XXXX University’s Outpatient Psychiatric used words such as” and “compassionate.”
+With over thirty years of experience dealing with people in healthcare settings, I have learned how to make people feel comfortable in conversations.
+I can work independently and excel at teamwork.
+Early on in my life, when I was employed by the airlines, I held the position of Shop Steward for Teamsters Local 25.
+I can see both sides of a story, grounded in my experience as a participant in labor negotiations.
 One of my strengths is my strong work ethic.
 When I commit to a deadline, I do whatever it takes to deliver.
 I am good at finding a better way of doing things if necessary.
-I have excellent time management skills and I believe that life is all about change and adaptation.
+I have excellent time management skills and thrive through change and adaptation.

 As a nursing student, I was nominated as class spokesperson and honored to be chosen to speak for the class at the graduation ceremony.
-One of the most challenging experiences that I encountered was standing up to a nurse who attempted to bully me as a student nurse.
+One of the most challenging experiences I encountered was standing up to a nurse who attempted to bully me as a student nurse.
 After speaking with her, she apologized.
-When I got to class the next day, my clinical instructor, program director, and my professor congratulated me.
-During my last clinical rotation, we were given much more independence and I had four patients of my own to care for.
-Some of the students were unable to handle their own four patients so I was given the leadership position of helping them with their patients while attending to my own as well.
-I am very good at multi tasking and getting things accomplished.
-I have the ability to think on my feet while in motion and apply it at the moment.
-Obtaining my MSN will give me the opportunity for advancement, including earning the DNP and becoming a recognized expert in the nursing care of bipolar patients in particular.
-In five to ten years, I hope to have accumulated sufficient knowledge and experience to possibly mentor and do research to help advance the field of psychiatric nursing.
+When I got to class the next day, my clinical instructor, program director, and professor congratulated me.
+We were given much more independence during my last clinical rotation, and I had four patients to care for.
+Some tents could not handle their own four patients, so I was given the leadership position of helping them with their patients while attending to my own.
+I am particularly good at multitasking and getting things accomplished.
+I can think on my feet while in motion and apply it immediately.
+Obtaining my MSN will give me the opportunity for advancement, including earning the DNP and becoming a recognized expert in the nursing care of bipolar patients.
+In five to ten years, I hope to have accumulated sufficient knowledge and experience to mentor and do research to help advance the field of psychiatric nursing.